ModHiFi: Identifying High Fidelity predictive components for Model Modification: Which Components Are Important for Modifying Well-Trained Models?

 \begin{remark} \cref{thm:uncorrelated} connects a statistical property of the representations to the efficient discovery of \textsc{HiFi} components.
-It states that when the input contributions are pairwise uncorrelated, the optimal subset is the set of components with the highest fidelity score. \end{remark} Although the assumption of uncorrelated features rarely holds exactly in practice, it offers a useful theoretical justification for \texttt{NAIVE} \textsc{HiFi} selection.
+It states that when the input contributions are pairwise uncorrelated, the optimal subset is the set of components with the highest fidelity score. \end{remark}

+Although the assumption of uncorrelated features rarely holds exactly in practice, it offers a sound theoretical justification for \texttt{NAIVE} \textsc{HiFi} selection.
 We demonstrate the practical effectiveness of \texttt{NAIVE} \textsc{HiFi} selection through our experiments in \cref{sec:expts}.